-- a) Letter of Confirmation of Interest and Availability using the template^[1] provided by UNDP; - b) CV and a Personal History Form (P11 form^[2]); - c) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - d) Financial Proposal must be expressed in a lump-sum for the total duration of the contract, including all costs for the assignment e.g. (professional fees; economy class air ticket to Ghana; COVID-19 tests as prescribed by Ghanaian authorities).
-The financial proposal should not include the cost of DSA/perdiem (to be arranged by UNDP) and local transport (to be included in the national consultant's budget).
+- a) Letter of Confirmation of Interest and Availability using the template provided by UNDP; - b) CV and a Personal History Form (P11 form^[4]); - c) Brief description of approach to work/technical proposal of why the individual considers him/herself as the most suitable for the assignment, and a proposed methodology on how they will approach and complete the assignment; (max 1 page) - d) Financial Proposal must be expressed in a lump-sum for the total duration of the contract, including professional fees and travel costs (e.g. car rental for field mission).
+DSA/perdiem will be arranged by UNDP.
 The proposal shall be supported by a breakdown of costs, as per template attached to the Letter of Confirmation of Interest template.
 If an applicant is employed by an organization/company/institution, and he/she expects his/her employer to charge a management fee in the process of releasing him/her to UNDP under Reimbursable Loan Agreement (RLA), the applicant must indicate at this point, and ensure that all such costs are duly incorporated in the financial proposal submitted to UNDP.